Skip to content

 CPI values vary by source and methodology.
 This site uses locally stored CPI series and the formula in docs/DATA_MODEL.md.

-How to interpret inflation loss in United States
+Cumulative inflation in United States (2000-2025)

 The inflation shortfall is not a fee you paid—it’s an estimate of how much more you’d need in the end year to match the start-year purchasing power (same currency).
 If the CPI index rises, prices are higher on average, so the same nominal amount buys less.